Quantum network: Communication

-Overview of the elements of a quantum network
+Overview of the elements

 The basic structure of a quantum network and more generally a quantum internet is analogous to a classical network.
 First, we have end nodes on which applications are ultimately run.
 These end nodes are quantum processors of at least one qubit.
 Some applications of a quantum internet require quantum processors of several qubits as well as a quantum memory at the end nodes.

 Second, to transport qubits from one node to another, we need communication lines.
 For the purpose of quantum communication, standard telecom fibers can be used.
 For networked quantum computing, in which quantum processors are linked at short distances, different wavelengths are chosen depending on the exact hardware platform of the quantum processor.

 Third, to make maximum use of communication infrastructure, one requires optical switches capable of delivering qubits to the intended quantum processor.
 These switches need to preserve quantum coherence, which makes them more challenging to realize than standard optical switches.

 Finally, one requires a quantum repeater to transport qubits over long distances.
 Repeaters appear in between end nodes.
 Since qubits cannot be copied (No-cloning theorem), classical signal amplification is not possible.
 By necessity, a quantum repeater works in a fundamentally different way than a classical repeater.